Managing a project involves a wide variety of tangible and intangible components. Few, however, are as important as project objectives.

 - Objectives: Highlight 3-5 objectives for your team or organization.
 These should be ambitious yet also achievable and time-bound.

 - Key Results: Under each of these, highlight 3 results which will define success.
 These should be easily quantifiable and difficult, at the limits of what you believe is achievable.

-Once you have set these, at the end of the set time span you measure how successful you were at achieving each of the Key Results.
-This is done on a scale of 0-1, with a success rate of 60%-70% being generally viewed as the par score.
+At the end of a set timespan, you will measure how successful you were at achieving each of the Key Results using a scale of 0-1, with a success rate of 60%-70% being generally viewed as the par score.

 Whatever project you’re approaching, having a clear idea of how you are going to set and monitor your project objectives will be key to success.
-Monitoring your project with these project objectives in mind will give you and your team a clear focus about what the expectations are and what needs to be achieved.
+Monitoring your project with these tips and project objective examples in mind will give you and your team a clear focus about what the expectations are and what needs to be achieved.